-- 1. Deselection, or "weeding," is the process of permanently removing items from a collection and is essential for maintaining a useful and relevant collection.
+- Deselection, or "weeding," is the process of permanently removing items from a collection and is essential for maintaining a useful and relevant collection.
 This process involves a combination of predetermined criteria, subjective judgement, and subject knowledge.
-Campus LRCs are responsible for weeding items from his or her campus library; Campus LRCs should consult with faculty and Division Program Managers whenever possible to approve or reject weeding of resources. - 2.
-Campus LRCs will consider the following general criteria during the deselection process: - a.
+Campus Librarians are responsible for weeding items from his or her Campus Library; whenever possible, Campus Librarians should consult with Campus Faculty and Academic and Division Program Managers. - 2.
+Campus Librarians will consider the following general criteria during the deselection process: - a.
 Level of support of program curriculum - b.
 Obsolescence of information - c.
 Physical condition - d.
 Duplication of item (unless item is in high-demand) - e.
-Items that have not been used (based on circulation statistics)

-iii.
-Preservation and Conservation

-- 1. Preservation and conservation are those activities that prevent deterioration of an item, or improve its condition.
-The Campus libraries recognize that preservation measures are the most efficient and cost-effective method to ensure the durability of items within the collection.
-Campus LRCs are responsible for proper care and maintenance of items, as well as promoting and communicating to users the proper handling of resources within the collection.
-General guidelines of proper handling include (but are not limited to): - a.
-Keeping food and drink away - b.
-Not using paper clips, "dog ear" folding, or acidic inserts - c.
-Keeping upright shelved books straight and not leaning d.
+Items that have not been used (based on circulation statistics) - 3.
+Preservation and Conservation - a.
+Preservation and conservation are those activities that prevent deterioration of an item, or improve its condition.
+The Campus Libraries recognize that preservation measures are the most efficient and cost-effective method to ensure the durability of items within the collection.
+Campus Librarians are responsible for proper care and maintenance of items, as well as promoting and communicating to users the proper handling of resources within the collection.
+General guidelines of proper handling include (but are not limited to): - i.
+Keeping food and drink away - ii.
+Not using paper clips, "dog ear" folding, or acidic inserts - iii.
+Keeping upright shelved books straight and not leaning iv.
 Handling CDs and DVDs by the label, or outer edges only a.
 The Campus Libraries' Collection Development Plan and Policy will be annually reviewed to ensure that the plan's guidelines and principles continue to reflect the College's current academic programs and collection needs.